jeff4/bionotes.github.io/index.md

 ### General observations
 * Highly uneven distribution of genes.
 Some regions are very dense with genes, other regions are sparse with genes.
 On average, about 7 genes every million bases.
 	* Some regions have 40 genes per Mb.
 Other regions have 0 genes across a Mb–called  a "gene dessert".
 * Less than 5% of the HG actually codes for proteins.
+In fact, per the coding vs. non-coding part of the genome cross-species omparison described below, we have shown that there are only 21,000 genes in the HG, aka **only 1.5% of the genome consists of bp that code for protein**.

 ### LINE  elements
 * [Long Interspersed Nuclear Elements (LINE)](https://en.wikipedia.org/wiki/Long_interspersed_nuclear_element) about 7,000 bp long.